timarkh/tsakorpus/docs/eaf2json.rst

    - ``parts`` for morpheme segmentation
    - ``gloss`` for glosses

 Annotations that belong to these tiers are processed in a special way, e.g. grammatical tags are sorted by category.
 Any other value (e.g. ``trans_en``) will be added to the analyses as a field with the same name, and the annotations will be transfered there without change.
+If you have glosses, but do not have grammatical tags, you can generate them with :doc:`gloss-to-tag rules </src_convertors_gloss>`.

 - ``tier_languages`` is a dictionary where keys are the names of the tier types (listed in ``main_tiers`` and ``analysis_tiers``) and the values are the names of their languages.

 - ``one_morph_per_cell`` (Boolean, optional; only if you have glossing) -- whether the annotation tiers contain one cell per morpheme/gloss (``true``) or the whole morpheme segmentation / glossing is written inside one cell with hyphens as separators (``false``).
 For example, if the morpheme segmentation of the German word *ge-schloss-en* is kept in three different cells (*ge-*, *schloss* and *-en*), this value should be set to true.
 Defaults to ``false``.

+- ``privacy_tier`` (string) -- type or ID (no regexes) of a time-aligned "privacy tier".
+The sound in the segments of this tier will be replaced with a beep when cutting the media files (regardless of the segment annotation).
+This can be used to hide sensitive data (e.g. personal data) from a recording without damaging the original file.
+Note that video is left as is, only the sound is changed.

 Here is an example of a relevant part of the ``conversion_settings.json`` file: